 ♦ One introductory dive for beginners

 ♦ Unlimited use of catamaran sailing and windsurfing during the stay

 Putting all this into perspective, our short Maldives break would comprise the first 3 days of a 25-day trip.
-These 3 days would therefore eat up almost 1/3rd of our total 25-day budget.
-(However, it wasn’t like we would have to live like Mahatma Gandhi for the remainder of our trip: See Sri Lanka itinerary for more details).
+Although these 3 days would eat up almost 1/3rd of our total 25-day budget, it wasn’t like we would have to live like Mahatma Gandhi for the remainder of our trip (see Sri Lanka itinerary for more details).

 If money was no object, I would happily spend a full week on Makunudu – each week there is a varied menu of food and activities.
 Two weeks would feel a bit decadent however, and would probably result in spending too much time lounging around on one of the beaches.